 Some of the 90s knife pioneers?
 James Keating.
 Tom Sotis.
 Kelly Worden, Bram Frank, Bob Kasper, yours truly, to name just a few, but there really were only a few of us.
 (Vunak is an 80s pioneer.)
 We wore shirts, jeans and shoes.
 I even taught at times in a suit and tie.
 We didn’t trust the old stuff and we didn’t trust the established martial arts either, even the Filipino applications of the knife are often tricky.
 (Do you want to walk around wearing a vest with 12 knives?)
 Be free.
 Think free.
 Be skeptical.
 Are you a replicator?
 Or an innovator?

 My knife course had a few odd, infancy names in 1990 and 1991, but it was quickly called “When Necessary?
 Force Necessary: Knife!”
 But the title was a little long and clunky and it was shortened to “Force Necessary: Knife!”
 I do prefer the longer, clunky name, as it completely explains exactly what I mean to say.
 Only use that force necessary when absolutely necessary.
 But I got around doing that knife material.
 Lots of traveling, lots of seminars.
 Even around the world.
 It lead to being voted Black Belt Magazine, Weapon Instructor of the Year and also into their BB Hall of Fame.
-I also “scored-very -well” in the non arts world.
-Before the fall, I was…yes…a player, as Spike Lee might say, “Wazzzup, playah?”
-(Hey, this was the 90s we’re talking about!)
+I also “scored-very well” in the non-arts world.

 Black Belt.
 Tact Knifes.
 Hall of Fames.
 TRS.
 Such was the jargon and the martial/political stage of the 90s.
 Today, it’s hard to grasp that the total, martial world communication back that existed was with just 6 or 8 international, martial arts magazines.
 That’s it!
 Try and list them.
 Yes, Black Belt, Blitz, Martial Arts Illustrated, Inside Kung Fu, Inside Karate, try and list them.
 They were the filter for us all.
 Talk forums developed slowly later and now, like the magazines, are almost all extinct.